the-turing-way/the-turing-way/conferences/abstracts/OSF19_Poster_submission.md

 *Author 1 name, affiliation, email address; Author 2 name, affiliation, email address*

+The Turing Way, Rachael Ainsworth, Becky Arnold, Louise Bowler, Sarah Gibson, Patricia Herterich, Rosie Higman, Anna Krystalli, Alexander Morley, Martin O’Reilly, Kirstie Whitaker

-The Turing Way, Alan Turing Institute; Rachael Ainsworth, University of Manchester, rachael.ainsworth@manchester.ac.uk
+(Corresponding authors: The Turing Way, Alan Turing Institute, theturingway@gmail.com; Rachael Ainsworth, University of Manchester, rachael.ainsworth@manchester.ac.uk)

 ## Abstract

 *Summary of your proposal; maximum 300 words.
 The abstract should be a concise summary of the poster content, problem and the motivation for the work and the relation to the overall objective of the conference.
 Please copy and paste this into the submission system at the time of submission.*

+*The Turing Way* is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do" (https://the-turing-way.netlify.com).
+It includes training material on version control, analysis testing, and open and transparent communication with future users, and builds on Alan Turing Institute case studies and workshops.
+The project also demonstrates open and transparent project management and communication with future users, as it is openly developed at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.
+All resources associated with workshops we have delivered, as well as how to organise a Book Dash (a one day book sprint), are also openly available.

 Reproducible research is necessary to ensure that scientific work can be trusted.
 Funders and publishers are beginning to require that publications include access to the underlying data and the analysis code.
 The goal is to ensure that all results can be independently verified and built upon in future work, which is sometimes easier said than done.
 Sharing these research outputs means understanding data management, library sciences, software development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

-*The Turing Way* is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
-It includes training material on version control, analysis testing, and open and transparent communication with future users, and builds on Alan Turing Institute case studies and workshops.
-This project is openly developed and any and all questions, comments and recommendations are welcome at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.

-This poster will present an overview of the content so far and show Open Science Fair participants how they can contribute their knowledge to make it even better going forwards.
+This poster will present an overview of the handbook so far and show Open Science Fair participants how they can contribute their knowledge to make it even better going forwards or how to open up their own projects to a wider contributor community.
 This poster relates to the overall theme of the conference, as the *Turing Way* provides the tools to improve research habits in a self-contained handbook.
-It will also ensure that PhD students, postdocs, PIs and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to be more efficient, effective and understandable.
+It will also ensure that PhD students, postdocs, PIs and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to being more efficient, effective and understandable.

 ## Conference Themes